SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 <details>
   <summary><b>What does it mean emergent properties? what it is the scaling law?</b></summary>

-OpenAI proposed in 2020 a _power law for the performance of LLMs_: according to this scaling law, there is a relationship with three main factors: y model size (N), dataset size (D), and the amount of training compute (C).
+OpenAI proposed in 2020 a _power law for the performance of LLMs_: according to this [scaling law](https://en.wikipedia.org/wiki/Neural_scaling_law), there is a relationship with three main factors (model size (N), dataset size (D), and the amount of training compute (C)) and the model loss $L$.
 Given these factors we can derive the performance of the models:

 ![scaling law](https://github.com/SalvatoreRa/tutorial/blob/main/images/scaling_law.png?raw=true)
 *from the [original article](https://arxiv.org/abs/2001.08361)*